St. John de Matha

-John set out for Rome, where, in 1198, Pope Innocent III consented to the founding of a new religious order and declared that John would become the first superior general.
-John directed the religious to wear a white habit with a red and blue cross and to take the name of the Order of the Holy Trinity.
+John set out for Rome, where on December 17, 1198, Pope Innocent III consented to the founding of a new religious order and declared that John would become the first superior general.
+John directed the religious to wear a white habit with a red and blue cross and to take the name of the Order of the Most Holy Trinity and of the Captives.
 On his return to France, John, possibly accompanied by Felix, was received by King Philip II Augustus, who sanctioned the establishment of the Trinitarians in France.

 John spent his life redeeming Christian captives from the Moors, who often tortured the Christians and tried to get them to renounce their faith.
 John died on December 17, 1213.
 Before his death, tradition tells us, he met St. Francis of Assisi and introduced Francis to the Frangipani family, one of the benefactors of the Franciscan order.
 Saint John Baptist of the Conception reformed the Trinitarian Order in 1599.

 In 1655, John de Matha's relics were transferred to Madrid; honoring him as a saint was officially approved in 1666 and again in 1694.
-Today, the Order of the Most Holy Trinity is active on five continents and in many countries, including the United States.
+Today, the Order of the Most Holy Trinity and of the Captives is active on five continents and in many countries, including the United States.